-- Part 7 of “the Regulation” mandates that water quality, fish and wildlife habitat and the rights of licensed water users are not compromised.
+- Part 3 of the Regulation mandates that water quality, fish and wildlife habitat, and the rights of licensed water users are not compromised.

-- The new Water Act will include provisions that regulate ground water extraction and protection measures.
+- The Water Sustainability Act (part 4 and 5) include provisions that regulate groundwater extraction and protection measures.